victoriaolanipekun/HANQOUT/README.md

 ![Screenshot 2021-08-09 at 18 21 12](https://user-images.githubusercontent.com/71145696/129644552-3a7a95cf-eae2-4d74-abdd-bca5d1a9aa0a.png)

 <h4>Create Hanqout</h4>
-The Create-hanqout form is were the user got to create a new hanqout for others to join.
+The Create-hanqout form is where the user gets to create a new hanqout for others to join.
 In this form the user is able to select the category and location of the hanqout that is being created.

 ```javascript